dunossauro/videomaker-helper/README.md

 Use [pedalboard](https://github.com/spotify/pedalboard) to load VST plugins.

-### AudioSlicer
+### AudioSlicer - TODO

-Detect silences in audio and export this in OpentimelineIO file
+Detect silences in audio and export this in OpentimelineIO file.

 #### Possible solution

-1. For detect silences in audio we can use [pydub](https://github.com/jiaaro/pydub)
+1. For detect silences in audio, we can use [pydub](https://github.com/jiaaro/pydub)
-2. For timeline we can use [OpenTimelineIO](https://opentimelineio.readthedocs.io/en/latest/index.html#)
+2. For timelines, we can use [OpenTimelineIO](https://opentimelineio.readthedocs.io/en/latest/index.html#)
 3. Kdenlive is compatible with OpenTimelineIO.
 REF: https://kdenlive.org/en/2020/04/kdenlive-20-04-is-out/

-### TimelineSlicer
+### TimelineSlicer - WIP

 Use audio with silence to create cuts in vídeos on kdenlive timeline.